mkkellogg/GaussianSplats3D/README.md

 | `camera` | Pass an instance of a Three.js `Camera` to the viewer, otherwise it will create its own.
 Defaults to `undefined`.
 | `ignoreDevicePixelRatio` | Tells the viewer to pretend the device pixel ratio is 1, which can boost performance on devices where it is larger, at a small cost to visual quality.
 Defaults to `false`.
 | `gpuAcceleratedSort` | Tells the viewer to use a partially GPU-accelerated approach to sorting splats.
 Currently this means pre-computation of splat distances from the camera is performed on the GPU.
 It is recommended that this only be set to `true` when `sharedMemoryForWorkers` is also `true`.
 Defaults to `false` on mobile devices, `true` otherwise.
 | `halfPrecisionCovariancesOnGPU` | Tells the viewer to use 16-bit floating point values when storing splat covariance data in textures, instead of 32-bit.
-Defaults to `true`.
+Defaults to `false`.
 | `sharedMemoryForWorkers` | Tells the viewer to use shared memory via a `SharedArrayBuffer` to transfer data to and from the sorting web worker.
 If set to `false`, it is recommended that `gpuAcceleratedSort` be set to `false` as well.
 Defaults to `true`.
 | `integerBasedSort` | Tells the sorting web worker to use the integer versions of relevant data to compute the distance of splats from the camera.
 Since integer arithmetic is faster than floating point, this reduces sort time.
 However it can result in integer overflows in larger scenes so it should only be used for small scenes.
 Defaults to `true`.
 | `dynamicScene` | Tells the viewer to not make any optimizations that depend on the scene being static.
 Additionally all splat data retrieved from the viewer's splat mesh will not have their respective scene transform applied to them by default.
 | `webXRMode` | Tells the viewer whether or not to enable built-in Web VR or Web AR.
 Valid values are defined in the `WebXRMode` enum: `None`, `VR`, and `AR`.
 Defaults to `None`.
 | `renderMode` | Controls when the viewer renders the scene.
 Valid values are defined in the `RenderMode` enum: `Always`, `OnChange`, and `Never`.
 Defaults to `Always`.
 | `sceneRevealMode` | Controls the fade-in effect used when the scene is loaded.
 Valid values are defined in the `SceneRevealMode` enum: `Default`, `Gradual`, and `Instant`. `Default` results in a nice, slow fade-in effect for progressively loaded scenes, and a fast fade-in for non progressively loaded scenes. `Gradual` will force a slow fade-in for all scenes. `Instant` will force all loaded scene data to be immediately visible.
+| `antialiased` |  When true, will perform additional steps during rendering to address artifacts caused by the rendering of gaussians at substantially different resolutions than that at which they were rendered during training.
+This will only work correctly for models that were trained using a process that utilizes this compensation calculation.
+For more details: https://github.com/nerfstudio-project/gsplat/pull/117, https://github.com/graphdeco-inria/gaussian-splatting/issues/294#issuecomment-1772688093
+| `focalAdjustment` | Hacky, non-scientific parameter for tweaking focal length related calculations.
+For scenes with very small gaussians & small details, increasing this value can help improve visual quality.
+Default value is 1.0.
 <br>

 ### Creating KSPLAT files